Behind the Words

 At 20 years old I was waitressing at a local hotel whilst at university studying to be a Computer Programmer (yawn!).
 I had finished my first year and done quite well, but I already knew that the job I was studying for really wasn’t for me, so when a regular customer offered me a job looking after, and flying on private jets at Southampton airport for a company called Osprey Aviation… well rightly or wrongly I promptly left Uni and took to the skies!

 For the next three years I had the most amazing time, but when the company were facing financial troubles it was time for me to move on, and to join the airline that I would stay with for the next two decades, and more…

 The idea for The Osprey Series was born on crew-rest one flight, when I was thinking about the amount of characters I met, and the stories I heard in the galley at 3am over a cup of tea.
 Anyone who is crew will tell you that we are a very open bunch and rarely hold anything back!

 The idea grew into a new hobby, writing, nothing serious, just a source of amusement for myself as I wrote my friends into the first story.
 On each subsequent flight I did I would include one or more of the crew into the chapters that I would write on my layovers, sharing the link with them to follow… and by the time I had finished it I had 250 readers spurring me on to get it published.

-Two years and three books later, The Osprey Series is being read by cabin crew around the world, who I hope recognise themselves in the pages, and by people who just love the world in which we live.
+Six years and six books later, The Osprey Series, its spin-off ‘Ditched’, Life Diverted (my pandemic 'diary') and The Secret at Number Six are being read by cabin crew around the world, who I hope recognise themselves in the pages, and by people who just love the world in which we live.
 I feel so lucky to have had the life I have had, the experiences and friendships that are so unique to the ‘flying family’, as we call ourselves, and I love that I can share just a taste of this with those who aren’t part of that world.